taxcloud/ZenCart/readme.md

 2. You will receive an email with a link to confirm creation of your new account, and set you account password.

-3. Nex, log into your new TaxCloud account and:
+3. Next, log into your new TaxCloud account and:
   - Provide you company's basic information (Legal Name, Employer Identification Number, NAICS code, State of Incorporation) in the account Profile area
   - Enter your office address in the [Locations area](https://taxcloud.net/account/locations/).
   - Select any additional states where you want to collect sales tax in the [Tax States area](https://taxcloud.net/account/states/).